Loremgreg/Voice-Assistant/README.md

 - Created a Python virtual environment (`.venv`)
 - Initialized a project in VS Code with Git
 - Configured a `.env` file to simulate a local API key
+- Installed project dependencies using `pip install -r requirements.txt`

 ### 🧠 Local LLM Model
 - Downloaded **LLaMA 3.2** via [Ollama](https://ollama.com/library/llama3.2)
-- Connected to the model at `localhost:11434` using `ollama-python`
+- Tested Ollama integration with LLaMA 3.2 via the REST API (`localhost:11434`) and also explored using it with LiveKit Agents
 - Tested the model with custom prompts inside VS Code

 ### 🧪 What I Understood